endymion/BeachAnalytics/site/pages/tags/fatality-rates.md

 image_16_5:   images/posts/fatality-rates-16_5.png
 image_16_9: images/posts/fatality-rates-16_9.png
 image_1_1:  images/posts/fatality-rates-1_1.png
-summary: Weighing the risk of dying if you're infected is important if you're considering returning to work.
+excerpt: Weighing the risk of dying if you're infected is important if you're considering returning to work.
 Especially if your job involves touching people.
 So then, what is that risk?
 ---